emacsattic/call-graph/README.md

 # Usage

-Place your cursor in the cpp function which you want to generate call-graph for and execute call-graph.
+Place your cursor in the c/c++ function which you want to generate call-graph for and execute call-graph.
 You could bind it to <kbd>C-c g</kbd>.